Russian Ground Forces: Branches of service

 The Tank Troops are the main impact force of the Ground Forces and a powerful mean of armed struggle, intended for the accomplishment of the most important combat tasks.
 In 2007, there were three tank divisions in the force: the 4th Guards "Kantemirovskaya" and 10th Guards "Uralsko-Lvovskaya" within the Moscow Military District, and the 5th Guards "Don" in the Siberian MD.
 The 2nd Guards "Tatsinkaya" Tank Division in the Siberian Military District and the 21st Tank Division in the Far Eastern MD were disbanded in the early 2000s, although the first one is still represented in the ground forces though the 5th Separate Guards "Tatsinkaya" Tank Brigade.
 Like motor rifle divisions, all tank divisions were transformed into brigades following the 2008 reforms, although the 4th Guards Tank Division was reformed in 2013, with two new tank divisions, the 90th Guards and the 47th Guards being created from pre-existing brigades in 2016 and 2022, respectively.
 The 10th Guards Tank Division is still represented in the ground forces though the 1st Separate Uralsko-Lvovskaya Tank Brigade.
 As of 2022, there were 3 tank divisions and 2 tank brigades.

 The Artillery and Rocket Forces provide the Ground Forces' main firepower.
 The Ground Forces previously included six static defence machine-gun/artillery and field artillery divisions.
 The only remaining unit of this type is the 18th Machine Gun Artillery Division The previous 34th Guards in the Moscow MD, 12th in the Siberian MD, and the 15th in the Far Eastern MD, seem to have disbanded.
 The 127th Machine Gun Artillery Division was transformed into a motor rifle unit following the Serdyukov reforms.
 As of 2022, there were 1 machine gun artillery divisions and 17 artillery brigades.

-The Air Defense Troops (PVO) are one of the basic weapons for the destruction of enemy air forces.
+The Air Defence Troops (PVO) are one of the basic weapons for the destruction of enemy air forces.
 They consist of surface-to-air missiles, anti-aircraft artillery and radio-technical units and subdivisions.

 Army Aviation, while intended for the direct support of the Ground Forces, has been under the control of the Air Forces (VVS) since 2003.
 However, it was planned that by 2015, Army Aviation will have been transferred back to the Ground Forces and 18 new aviation brigades will have been added.
 Of the around 1,000 new helicopters that have been ordered under the State Armament Programmes, 900 will be for the Army Aviation.
 This transfer did not take place.

 The Spetsnaz GRU serve under the Ground Forces in peacetime and at the same time are directly subordinated to the Main Directorate of Intelligence (GRU) and will fall under GRU operational control during wartime operations or under special circumstances.
-The Ground Forces currently fields 7 spetsnaz brigades of varying sizes and one spetsnaz regiment.